Calais 'Jungle' demolition': France set to clear migrant camp

 Migrants will 'not be forced'

-On Monday, thousands are expected to gather up their meager belongings and head to the processing center -- a short walk from the camp -- where their fate will be decided.
+Thousands has started to gather up their meager belongings and head to the processing center -- a short walk from the camp -- where their fate will be decided.

 To get there, they will walk under the road leading to the cross-channel ferry, as truck after truck hurries on its way to the UK.
 They will head past the "Great Wall of Calais," a high fence topped with barbed wire, constructed to stop camp residents risking their lives trying to stow away on the lorries.